Tyrn/wei/the-insider-en.typ

      "Being me, I will not wait till Shavash addresses this issue."

      In an hour Inis entered Bemish's office.
-Bemish raised his eyes and got a surprise - Inis  was very serious,  her eyebrows were furled and her  face was pale.
+Bemish raised his eyes and got a surprise---Inis  was very serious,  her eyebrows were furled and her  face was pale.
 She even wore a skirt that almost reached to the  ground though it was somewhat transparent.